vanderblugen/PiDOH/README.md

 # PiDOH
 DNS over HTTPS over PiHole for Raspbian.
-This is for a https://github.com/pi-hole @pi-hole
+This is for a https://github.com/pi-hole.

 This has been pulled from https://docs.pi-hole.net/guides/dns-over-https/ and modified so that it can be run as a single script.